annmary25/Home-Loan-Status-Prediction/README.md

 #### Data Ingestion

-- The data is read as csv and then split into training and testing and saved as csv file.
+- The dataset is read and split into training and testing.
+- The raw dataset, training dataset and test dataset is saved as csv file in `artifacts` folder.

 #### Data Analysis

+- 68 % of loans are approved
-- % of loan approved - 68
+- 78 % of the loan applicants were graduates
+- 80% of loan applicants are men but there isn’t a significant difference in the percentage of loans approved for men and women
+- The average income of self employed people are more than people who are not self employed
+- 60% of loan applicants does not have dependents
 - People with credit history have higher chance of getting loan than people without credit history
-- Loans are applied more by men but there isn’t a difference in the percentage of loans approved for men and women
-- The average income of self employed people are more than people who are not self employed
-- About 60% of loan applicants does not have dependents

 #### Data Transformation

 - A ColumnTransformer Pipeline is created.